Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     *Radiant laurel wreath materializes, hovering above your head, while your eyes shimmer with a vibrant yellow hue, signaling the unveiling of truth.*

-    **Signum Ignorantiae:** Your [Cosmic Flare] now deals :damage-psychic: **Psychic** damage and its damage die becomes a :die-d6: d6.
+    **Signum Ignorantiae:** Your [Cosmic Flare] now deals :dmg-psychic: **Psychic** damage and its damage die becomes a :die-d6: d6.
 On a hit, the creature is :material-crosshairs-gps: **Marked** by you.

     **Bastio Veritatis:** When a :material-crosshairs-gps: **Marked** creature that you can see is hit by an attack from your ally, you can use your :rsc-reaction: **Reaction** to cast *Guiding Bolt* against it.
-When you do, add your spellcasting modifier to the spells damage roll and its damage type becomes :damage-psychic: **Psychic** damage.
+When you do, add your spellcasting modifier to the spells damage roll and its damage type becomes :dmg-psychic: **Psychic** damage.

 === "**[Locked] Prosperity**"